 Inclusion Criteria

-Acute care hospitals will report all patients that are considered Trauma Alerts based on Rule 64J-2.001(14) and 64J-2.005, Florida Administrative Code.
-In addition, patients that are injured as a result of a traumatic event and are transferred to a verified/provisional trauma center to receive a higher level of care, would be included.l
+Acute care hospitals will report all patients that are considered Trauma Alerts based on Rule 64J-2.001(14), Florida Administrative Code.
+In addition, patients that are injured as a result of a traumatic event and are transferred to a verified/provisional trauma center to receive a higher level of care, would be included.
+Injuries from a traumatic event include the following:

+International Classification of Diseases, Ninth Revision, Clinical Modification (ICD-9-CM): 800–959.9

+International Classification of Diseases, Tenth Revision (ICD-10-CM):

+S00-S99 with 7th character modifiers of A, B, or C ONLY.
+(Injuries to specific body parts –

+initial encounter)

+T07 (unspecified multiple injuries)

+T14 (injury of unspecified body region)

+T20-T28 with 7th character modifier of A ONLY (burns by specific body parts – initial encounter)

+T30-T32 (burn by TBSA percentages)

 Submission Details